Richard Wiseman: Focus on the paranormal

 Wiseman is known for his critical examination and frequent debunking of unusual phenomena, including reports of paranormal phenomena.
 He is a fellow of the Committee for Skeptical Inquiry (CSI).
 His research has been published in numerous academic journals, reported at various conferences, and featured on television.

 In 2004, he took part in a preliminary test of Natasha Demkina, a young Russian woman who claims to have a special vision that allows her to see inside of people's bodies and diagnose illnesses.
 The test, whose validity has been disputed by Demkina's supporters, was featured in the Discovery Channel documentary, The Girl with X-Ray Eyes.

 Wiseman has published studies on anomalistic psychology and the psychology of paranormal belief.
 He is the author of the book titled Paranormality: Why We See What Isn't There (2011) which takes a psychological approach to paranormal phenomena.
 The book offers its readers tools to investigate paranormal claims using QR Codes, which Wiseman saw as "exciting use of new media" to allow people to see footage and make up their minds themselves.

 In 2020, Wiseman, illustrator Jordan Collver and writer Rik Worth created Hocus Pocus, an interactive comic-book series that "promotes skepticism and critical thinking".
 The first issue focuses on Victorian performer and mind reader Washington Irving Bishop and pioneer of parapsychology Joseph Banks Rhine.
 The second issue features the Fox sisters and séances.
 In 2022 the series was nominated for "Best Limited Series" at the Eisner Awards.
 The series was collected into a single volume and published by Vanishing Inc in January 2023.

 Dream: ON The App

 Wiseman launched the Dream: ON App at the Edinburgh International Science Festival 2012.
-It is developed and maintained by YUZA, a mobile experience team based in London.
-The app is powered by an engine which constantly monitors and adjusts the behaviour of Dream: ON; optimising the experience for the user.
-When the user enters the rapid eye movement (REM) stage of sleep where dreaming is most common, the app delivers unique audio soundscapes which the subconscious is shown to respond to.
+It was developed and maintained by YUZA, a mobile experience team based in London.
+The app was powered by an engine which constantly monitored and adjusted the behaviour of Dream: ON; optimising the experience for the user.
+When the user entered the rapid eye movement (REM) stage of sleep where dreaming is most common, the app delivered unique audio soundscapes which the subconscious is shown to respond to.